Are you planning on having an Elf on the Shelf join your family this year? Are you

 If you have a toy car, tractor, truck, or aeroplane big enough for your elf to sit in they could arrive in that.
 It will look like they have travelled to your home from the North Pole in their chosen mode of transport.

 If you have a felt letter board or a light box they could announce their arrival by using the letters to spell out their welcome.
 If you don’t have either of these then writing their announcement on a small chalk board, post it notes or even spelling it out with some sweets will work just as well.

 A fun and different way for your elf to return is by having him ‘delivered in a box’ to your front door from the North Pole.
 Place your elf in a cardboard box with some Christmas shredded tissue paper and maybe a treat or two.
 Sprinkle some fake snow around your doorstep and the box for extra authenticity.

 You can buy balloons to trap your elf into which will then need to be burst to set them free.
 Some local balloon companies can arrange personalised arrival balloons for your elf.
 Last year I bought a personalised orb balloon with Noah’s name on it.
-This year I’ve ordered a candy cane balloon personalised with Noah’s name and a Polaroid picture of him with an arrival message from our elves Buddy and Tilly Twinkletoes.
+Last year I ordered a candy cane balloon personalised with Noah’s name and a Polaroid picture of him with an arrival message from our elves Buddy and Tilly Twinkletoes.

 I hope this post gave you some Elf on the Shelf Arrival Ideas.
 Let me know which one you decided to do or if you did something else instead.